The Many Benefits of Braided and Twisted Manila Rope

 Today, there are polypropylene manila ropes that are designed to work in situations where stretching is not an issue.
 Usually, these are preferable for gardens, decorative fences and railings because they won’t mildew and are easier to use.
 However, they are not suitable for climbing or in any application where strength must be considered.

-Here are a few tips and guidelines on which type of rope is best for your project.
+Here are a few tips and guidelines on choosing a rope for your project.
 If you have a project that requires government or commercial quantities or need assistance in finding the right rope for a specific purpose, email us at [email protected] or give us a call at 800-331-2973.